-If the certificate term is greater than 11 months but less than 60 months, the member shall forfeit an amount equal to the lesser of:
+If the qualifying period is greater than 11 months but less than 60 months, the member shall forfeit an amount equal to the lesser of:

 Easy Membership: Members of The Friends of the National Zoo or The Friends of the National Arboretum (one-time $20 donation) are eligible for membership.
 Joining either association and applying for AgFed membership can be done simultaneously, using the Credit Union’s online application.